isabella232/office-developer-exchange-docs.es-ES/docs/web-service-reference/deleteattachment-operation.md

 ### <a name="description"></a>Descripción

-En el ejemplo siguiente se muestra una respuesta a una solicitud de DeleteAttachment correcta.
+En el ejemplo siguiente se muestra una respuesta correcta a una solicitud DeleteAttachment.

 ### <a name="code"></a>Código